hashicorp/terraform-provider-aws/website/docs/r/lakeformation_data_lake_settings.html.markdown

 ## Attributes Reference

-In addition to all arguments above, no attributes are exported.
+No additional attributes are exported.